intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/tools/evaluation/framework/README.md

 # Ragas Evaluation

 ## 1. Introduction
-Ragas is a framework that helps you evaluate your Retrieval Augmented Generation (RAG) pipelines.
+[Ragas](https://github.com/explodinggradients/ragas) is a framework that helps you evaluate your Retrieval Augmented Generation (RAG) pipelines.
 We provide a script to use Ragas based on data files.
 We use four metrics: answer relevancy, faithfulness, context recall, context precision
 * **Answer relevancy**
 Answer Relevancy focuses on assessing how pertinent the generated answer is to the given prompt.
 A lower score is assigned to answers that are incomplete or contain redundant information and higher scores indicate better relevancy.
 * **Faithfulness**
 Faithfulness measures the factual consistency of the generated answer against the given context.
 It is calculated from answer and retrieved context.
 The answer is scaled to (0,1) range.
-Higher the better.
+Higher is the better.
 * **Context recall**
 Context recall measures the extent to which the retrieved context aligns with the annotated answer, treated as the ground truth.
 It is computed based on the ground truth and the retrieved context, and the values range between 0 and 1, with higher values indicating better performance.
 * **Context precision**